sf-wdi-22-23/modules-23/w05-project-1/automated-testing-js.md

 ### Motivation (Why?)

-Automated testing makes you have a clearer spec of what you want to build, and lets you code much faster and with fewer errors.
-Many jobs require you to follow [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) and [Behavior Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development) (TDD/BDD) methodologies.
+Automated lowers *technical debt* and allows you to *develop and deploy features more quickly and securely*.
+Automated testing also clarifies what exactly your software should be capable of.
+Finally, remember that many jobs require you to write tests or even to follow [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) and [Behavior Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development) (TDD/BDD) development methodologies.

 ### Analogy (What?)

+Tests are like putting a net under a tightrope walker.
+If you fall (if there is an error) a good test suite catches it.

+### Definitions

 **Automated testing** means instructing the code to test itself and to expect certain view or data objects.
 When you have high test coverage you can move fast.